4Subsea/waveresponse-python/docs/user_guide/rigid_transform.rst

     have rotational RAOs in *degrees*, you must first :ref:`convert these RAOs to radians <convert_raos>` before using them in the rigid body transform.

+    Keep in mind that all units must be compatible.
+E.g., if the translational RAOs are given in :math:`m/m`, then the rotational RAOs must be given in :math:`rad/m`, and the translation vector must be given in :math:`m`.

+    ..
+And similarly, if the translational RAOs are given in :math:`cm/deg`, then the rotational RAOs must
+    .. be given in :math:`rad/deg`, and the translation vector must be given in :math:`cm`.

+    ..
+Also, the translation vector, :math:`t`, must be given in units that are compatible
+    .. with the translational RAO units.
+E.g., if the translational RAOs are given in :math:`m/m`,
+    .. then the translation vector must also be given in :math:`m`.
+And similarly,
+    .. if the translational RAO is given in :math:`cm/rad`, then the

 With ``waveresponse`` you can easily transform RAOs from one location to another on a rigid body using the :meth:`~waveresponse.rigid_transform` function.
 You must then provide a 'translation vector', `t`, that determines the coordinates of the new